princemqli/Data-Transformer/README.md

 ## Project Data Transformer
-## This are query to perfom in the project.
+## This are query to perfrom in the project.

  1.⁠ ⁠INNER JOIN: Retrieve all orders and customer details where orders exist.